 - 1. Credit for 45 semester hours with a GPA of 2.5 or better on all college work attempted - Completion of English 105, English 115, and Communications 135 (or equivalent courses) with grades of C or better.
 The student who has not taken these courses at the University may be allowed to demonstrate written and oral language proficiency by examination - 3.
-Completion of the Pre-Professional Skills Test (PPSTs) portions of the PRAXIS examinations in Reading, Writing, and Mathematics with scores of 176, 175, and 175, respectively, or ACT composite score of 22 or higher, or SAT combined verbal and mathematic score of 1030 or higher, and - 4.
+Completion of the Core Academic Skills for Education portions of the PRAXIS examinations in Reading, Writing, and Mathematics with scores of 156, 162, and 150, respectively, or ACT composite score of 22 or higher, or SAT combined verbal and mathematic score of 1030 or higher, and - 4.
 Demonstration of the following disposition: Advocacy, Cooperative Attitude, Dependability, Initiative, Oral Expression, Professionalism, Written Expression, Attendance, Critical Thinking, Diversity, Integrity/Ethics, Organization, Reflection

 The screening program is administered by the Teacher Education Program Admissions and Retention (TEPAR) Committee.
 Application to TEPAR is completed via TaskStream.
-The applicant must secure a TaskStream account and enroll in Teacher Education or Health and Physical Education program on TaskStream to complete the application.
+The applicant must secure a TaskStream account and enroll in Teacher Education on TaskStream to complete the application.

-Students not yet admitted to TEPAR may not enroll in required 300- or 400-level courses in Education or Health and Physical Education.
+Students not yet admitted to TEPAR may not enroll in required 300- or 400-level courses in Education.
 Retention

 The TEPAR Committee is charged with ensuring only properly trained and qualified professionals are granted teaching certificates.
 Once a student is admitted to TEPAR, retention in the program is not automatic.
 The committee will, therefore, monitor each candidate's progress in the following areas: academics, professional behavior, and overall commitment, ethical standards, personal qualities necessary for effective classroom interaction, and interpersonal skills needed to work with parents, administrators, and other professionals.
-Any candidate who does not appear to be progression satisfactorily will be notified in writing, and when appropriate, given the opportunity to correct deficiencies identified by the committee.
+Any candidate who does not appear to be progressing satisfactorily will be notified in writing, and when appropriate, given the opportunity to correct deficiencies identified by the committee.
 Should the student be unable or unwilling to do so to the satisfaction of the committee, he/she will be removed from TEPAR.